PieterPenninckx/resource-management-in-rust/src/what-is-a-resource.md

 When a process wants to access a resource, it asks the resource manager for a handle that gives access to the resource.
-In the introduction example, the function `OPEN_FILE` asked the operating system (the resource manager) for a file descriptor (the handle) that gives acces to the file (the resource).
+In the introduction example, the function `OPEN_FILE` asked the operating system (the resource manager) for a file descriptor (the handle) that gives access to the file (the resource).
 The resource manager may refuse access, or open the resource on behalf of the process and hand over the handle to the process.